On this page you will find information on:

 Bookings are essential.
 Bookings are accepted on a first come first serve basis and cannot be guaranteed.

-Service users are advised to have an alternative transport option in case the service is at capacity, there are service disruptions or there are appointment delays.
+Service users are advised to have an alternative transport option in case the service is at capacity, there is a service disruption or an appointment is delayed.

 Service capacity is subject to demand, volunteer and vehicle availability, and travel distance and times.